ICHEC/interim-service/_sources/softwares/cuda-toolkit.md

 ## Job Submission Example

 Like other jobs on ICHEC systems, CUDA Toolkit jobs must be submitted using a Slurm submission script.
 The following is an example Slurm submission script for allocating 1 node of Kay (40 cores) for 30 minutes, then running a CUDA-compiled tutorial program matmul, which multiplies large matrices using gpu acceleration.
-Since CUDA takes advantage only of gpus, all CUDA jobs must be submitted to the GpuQ.
+Since CUDA takes advantage only of gpus, all CUDA jobs must be submitted to the `GpuQ` on Kay, and `gpu` on Meluxina.

+On Kay we have two GPUs per node, while on Meluxina, gpu nodes have 4 GPUs.
+Below scripts are for example purpose only.
+On production runs, to utilise the resource fully, either run a code that can parallelize on multiple GPUs, or alternatively **taskfarm** so that all the GPUs are utilized.

+### On Kay
 Load the desired version of the toolkit module:

 ```bash